 Rent Your House

-You can also apply the car-sharing concept to your entire house, which you can rent while you’re away for the weekend, the week or the month.
-Whichever way you go about renting out your living space, you can do so by giving up a room or your entire home.
+You also may be able to apply the car-sharing concept to your entire house, which you might be able to rent while you’re away for the weekend, the week or the month.
+Whichever way you go about renting out your living space, you can explore doing so by giving up a room or your entire home.

 Get an Energy Audit